sanjanaparsa/BikeStores-Project/README.md

 - Tableau is used to build an interactive, visually appealing dashboard that provides deeper insights into sales performance.

 - Connect Excel Dataset to Tableau Workbook
-Imported the Excel dataset into Tableau and prepare the data for visualization.
+Imported the Excel dataset into Tableau and prepared the data for visualization.

 - Setting Default Properties
 Set the default properties for fields, such as date formatting and numeric precision, to ensure accurate visualizations.